Little hears complaints about vaccine availability

 Idaho officials are pleased that nearly a third of Idahoans older than 65 have received at least their first COVID-19 vaccination, Gov. Brad Little said Tuesday.

-But it was clear from a number of callers to the virtual town hall meeting organized by the American Association of Retired Persons – Idaho that getting in line for the shots is not as easy as officials would like to believe.
+But it was clear from a number of callers to the virtual town hall meeting organized by AARP – Idaho that getting in line for the shots is not as easy as officials would like to believe.

 “I can’t find any place that has vaccine,” said an 83-year-old woman from Twin Falls who gave her name as Shirley.